wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-extensions/includes/3-exercise-application-customizer.md

 Locate and open the **./src/extensions/helloAppCustomizer/HelloAppCustomizerApplicationCustomizer.ts** file.

 Locate the existing `import` statement for the `@microsoft/sp-application-base` library.
-Update the list of imports to add the following references: `PlaceholderContent` & `PlaceholderName`.
+Update the list of imports to add the following references: `PlaceholderContent` and `PlaceholderName`.

 In the `HelloAppCustomizerApplicationCustomizer` class, add the following two private members: